-The faculty and staff at Florida National University want you to succeed.
-Since studies indicate a positive relationship between good attendance and better grades, you are strongly encouraged to attend all classes and arrive on time.
+The faculty and staff at Florida National University want students to succeed.
+Since research studies indicate a positive relationship between good attendance and better grades, students are strongly encouraged to attend all classes and arrive on time.

 - Individual instructors establish their own class attendance policies.
-Each instructor's policy is included in the course syllabus and distributed at the beginning of each semester. - It is your responsibility to understand and follow these policies and, if possible, to notify instructors in advance when it is necessary to miss a class. - Any anticipated prolonged absences should be reported to instructors as soon as possible. - If you stop attending class (es) for any reason, you must consult with your instructor(s) and registrar about possible withdrawal from the class (es).
+Each instructor's policy is included in the course syllabus and distributed at the beginning of each semester. - It is the student's responsibility to understand and follow these policies and, if possible, to notify instructors in advance when it is necessary to miss a class. - Any anticipated prolonged absences should be reported to instructors as soon as possible. - If a student stops attending class(es) for any reason, they must consult with the instructor(s) and registrar about possible withdrawal from the class(es).